EmmanuelEngelbert/EmmanuelEngelbert/README.md

 📔 Bachelor of Science, Mathematics

-🔭 I’m currently working on becoming a Java Software Developer
+🔭 I’m currently working on becoming a Data Analyst

 🌱 I’m currently learning more about open source development and ways in which I can contribute
 <p>